 Our Masada, Ein Gedi, and Dead Sea tour is unique and designed for the independent traveler.
 No other tour combines these three beautiful sites, and allows you to hike up to the top of the fortress, an important part of any visit!

 For more information on the sites we’ll be passing, download our free travel app to your smartphone.

 - Take a cable car to the top of the Masada Fortress

-- Explore the ruins at Masada and enjoy the spectacular view across the Dead Sea to the Moabite mountains in Jordan
+- Explore the ruins at Masada and enjoy the spectacular views across the Dead Sea to the Moabite mountains in Jordan

 - Hike through the beautiful Ein Gedi Nature Reserve and cool off beside a beautiful pool

-- Float in the waters of the Dead Sea at the lowest place on Earth
+- Float in the Dead Sea and immerse yourself in the therapeutic mud

 - Take in the breathtaking views of the Judean Desert through which we'll pass

-- -This is a self-guided tour, meaning that it includes full transportation, but no actual guide.
+- This is a self-guided tour, meaning that it includes full transportation and printed guiding materials, but no actual guide.

 - Self-guiding materials are available for FREE - Abraham Tours App (Available on Google Play and App store).

 - In the unlikely event of there being flooding at Ein Gedi, we will instead go to Qumran or a similar location